matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

 values, which assign each edge in the corresponding tree (in preorder) value 0 if the edge is present in one of the MP trees found by larch-usher and otherwise returns 1.
-To run this code, you can either follow the all-in-one description, which uses Snakemake to run all the code, or you can follow separate steps.
+To run this code, you can either follow the all-in-one description, which uses Snakemake, or you can follow separate steps.

 ### All-in-one